DanFiedler/Libraries.IO.SDK/src/Libraries.IO.SDK/README.md

 # Libraries.IO.SDK

-## Introduction

-A C#/.NET API wrapper for the [Libraries.IO API](https://libraries.io/api).
+This package is a client library API wrapper for the [Libraries.IO API](https://libraries.io/api).

 **Libraries.IO.SDK** currently supports all of the current Libraries.IO API endpoints EXCEPT the `subscriptions` endpoints.

 ## Usage

-Add the [Libraries.IO.SDK Nuget package](https://www.nuget.org/packages/Libraries.IO.SDK/) to your project and use `ILibrariesIOClient` to call the desired endpoints.
+Use `ILibrariesIOClient` to call the desired endpoints.
 This package assumes usage of [.NET dependency injection](https://learn.microsoft.com/en-us/dotnet/core/extensions/dependency-injection) and requires registration of [IHttpClientFactory](https://learn.microsoft.com/en-us/dotnet/core/extensions/httpclient-factory).

 The `ILibrariesIOClient` class provides methods for each endpoint of the Libraries.IO API.
 Each `ILibrariesIOClient` method calls the corresponding Libraries.IO API and deserializes the JSON response into strongly typed objects.

-Basic usage is demonstrated in the `samples\Libraries.IO.SDK.Sample` project and in the code block below:

 ```csharp
     // Sample DI setup of ILibrariesIOClient